 But in many cases:

-- More complex cases: a bit longer
+- More complicated cases: a little bit longer

 Simple prevention (but honestly, mistakes still happen)

-- Don’t fuel when distracted or rushed
+- Avoid driving while distracted or rushed

 FAQs about wrong fuel rescue

-Can a wrong fuel rescue fix my car on the spot?
+Will a wrong fuel rescue fix my car on the spot?

 Will my car be permanently damaged?